kayazas123/camunda-bpm-dev-docs/releases/Performing-a-Patch-Release.md

 - There are no code problems ([check ci](https://ci.cambpm.camunda.cloud/view/all/job/7.7/view/Broken/) - replace the version in path with the appropriate one)
 - There are no code tickets in review or test

+If you encounter any problem, please contact the @cambpm-release-manager

 ## Close the Branch

 Send an message to #cambpm-announcements in Slack with /cc to @cambpm-dri: